Population-Scale Advancing Interface Modeling Reveals How Bacterial Swarms Encode Future Spatial Architecture: Methods

-TexPol--Net was designed to recover colony fronts under two coupled conditions: diffuse, low-contrast boundaries at the local scale and near-concentric radial organization at the colony scale.
-The network therefore combines two complementary modules.
-Texture--Edge Attention (TEA) preserves fine boundary texture through local depthwise filtering, multi-scale dilated texture encoding, and an edge-sensitive high-pass prior.
-Polar--Context Attention (PCA) embeds a geometry-aligned prior by combining local features, large-kernel Cartesian context, and a polar branch operating in \((\rho,\theta)\) coordinates.
-Full module formulations and implementation details are provided in the Supplementary Information.
+Morpher-S was designed to recover colony fronts under two coupled imaging constraints: diffuse local boundaries and radial colony-scale organization.
+At the local scale, the swarming front often appears as a low-contrast boundary in which fine protrusions, branch tips, weak edge responses, and motion-related texture are intertwined.
+Texture--Edge Attention (TEA) preserves this boundary evidence through local depthwise filtering, multi-scale dilated texture encoding, and an edge-sensitive high-pass prior.

+At the colony scale, expansion starts from an inoculation center and proceeds outward, while branches and rim fluctuations appear mainly as angular heterogeneity along the front.
+Polar--Context Attention (PCA) encodes this geometry by combining local features, large-kernel Cartesian context, and a polar branch operating in \((\rho,\theta)\) coordinates.
+TEA and PCA therefore recover weak local front evidence while preserving radial organization.
+Module formulations are provided in the Supplementary Information.

-As shown in Figure~\ref{fig:f3}\hyperref[fig:f3]{a}, the full architecture follows a prototype-based one-stage instance segmentation design~\cite{redmon2016YOLO, bolya2019yolact}.
-A five-stage hierarchical convolutional backbone progressively downsamples the input while interleaving TEA and PCA blocks, allowing fine boundary cues and geometry-aligned context to be encoded jointly.
-The resulting multi-scale features are fused by a PANet-style bidirectional neck~\cite{lin2017feature, liu2018path}, in which PCA is retained during top-down and bottom-up aggregation to preserve polar consistency across resolutions.
-Prediction is performed at feature levels \(P3\), \(P4\), and \(P5\) through dense heads for class scores, bounding boxes, and instance-specific mask coefficients.
-In parallel, a lightweight Protonet produces \(k=32\) shared prototypes, which are linearly combined with the predicted coefficients and then cropped and thresholded to produce final colony masks.
+As shown in Figure~\ref{fig:f3}\hyperref[fig:f3]{a}, Morpher-S follows a prototype-based one-stage instance segmentation design~\cite{redmon2016yolo, bolya2019yolact}.
+A five-stage hierarchical convolutional backbone interleaves TEA and PCA blocks during progressive downsampling.
+Multi-scale features are fused by a PANet-style bidirectional neck~\cite{lin2017feature, liu2018path}.
+Prediction is performed at feature levels \(P3\), \(P4\), and \(P5\) through heads for class scores, bounding boxes, and mask coefficients.
+A lightweight Protonet produces \(k=32\) shared prototypes, which are linearly combined with the predicted coefficients, cropped, and thresholded to generate final colony masks.